KazukiMaruo/2025_EMPRISE2/README.md

-# MINT
+# EMPRISE2

 ## Overview

-This repository includes all used for MINT project.
+This repository includes all used for EMPRISE2 project.
-- **NOTE:** This project has been already terminated after six adults data collection
+- **NOTE:** This project has been already terminated after data collection of ten healthy adults and five adults with dyscalculia

 ## Table of Contents